 The Cub Cadet Pro X mower is the new kid on the block.
 It is a brand new unit that was released at the 2019 GIE Expo.
 There are a lot of things you will like about this mower.
 The stand-on appears to be a good mix of the Wright, Scag, and Ferris mowers.

 The only question mark we have is the cut quality of this machine.
-We have no reasons to doubt it, however we have used other Cub Cadet units before that use a very similar deck design.
-Otherwise, this unit appears to be well built and have all the bells and whistles that we've been wanting.
+We have no reason to doubt it, however, we have used other Cub Cadet units before that use a very similar deck design.
+Otherwise, this unit appears to be well built and has all the bells and whistles that we've been wanting.

 Best Stand-On for Hills